News|Articles|January 27, 2026

 ‘Devastating to my livelihood’

 Holbrook said she knew she had to return to independent business, a daunting prospect with a small clientele.
-She found a new salon 14 miles away in a different county, and four months later received a cease-and-desist letter due to landing within the noncompete radius.
+She found a new salon 14 miles away in a different county, and four months later, she received a cease-and-desist letter due to landing within the noncompete radius.
 That 15-mile clause essentially stopped her from working in the greater Toledo area.

-Proceeds from a home sale and working other jobs helped Holbrook make ends meet since 2021, but her professional life has been disrupted.
+Proceeds from a home sale and working other jobs have helped Holbrook make ends meet since 2021, but her professional life has been disrupted.

 “It has been my experience that noncompetes have been devastating to my professional advancement,” she said.
-“They have caused me more financial stress, time missed with my family and at times, an unbearable amount of hurt.
+“They have caused me more financial stress, time missed with my family and, at times, an unbearable amount of hurt.
 It has been devastating to my livelihood.”

 Newsletter